Skip to main content

 Subsection Local-global compatibility via Brauer groups

 To conclude, we turn things around and show that Proposition 7.6.13 can be used to recover local-global compatibility for the reciprocity map (Proposition 6.4.5).
-This makes no use of abstract class field theory, although it does use the same inputs (notably the First and Second Inequality).
+This can be done without the use of abstract class field theory, although it does use the same inputs (notably the First and Second Inequality).

 Proof.